Visiting Banff in March? Here’s All You Need to Know

 Relax at Lake Minnewanka

-Lake Minnewanka is a glacial lake that is just a ten-minute drive away from the town of Banff.
-This lake is 21 km long and 142 meters deep.
-In the summer, it’s a busy place to hike and go canoeing on, but in the winter, it’s a sight to behold.
+Lake Minnewanka is a glacial lake just a ten-minute drive from Banff.
+It is 21 km long and 142 meters deep – the largest lake in Banff!
+In the summer, it’s a busy place to hike and go canoeing, but in the winter, it’s a sight to behold.

 Even though all facilities are closed in March, the views are nothing short of amazing.
 Mount Inglismaldie, towering over Lake Minnewanka, is seriously impressive, all covered in snow.
-There’s a short trail that skirts the lake for a bit in the winter if you aren’t too cold.
+If you aren’t too cold, there’s a short trail that skirts the lake for a bit in the winter.
 Make sure to stop at Two Jack Lake and Cascade Ponds after and enjoy the views of Mount Rundle.

 Enjoy the Town of Banff